NordicSemiconductor/nrf-device-lister-js/README.md

 // When started, the lister will emit three kinds of events:

 // The 'conflated' event fires whenever there is a new conflated list of
-// devices.
-This list is an instance of Map, with the serial number of
+// devices (i.e. after each reenumeration).
+This list is an instance of Map,
-// each device as the keys.
+// with the serial number of each device as the keys.
 // Each device has information of their (usb, jlink, serialport) capabilities.
 // USB devices have a minimal data structure containing a Device instance,
 // as per the 'usb' module.
 Serial port devices have the metadata structure